 with choice of spices to add.

-Amongst the artisan chocolate at Paul A Young you’ll find a saucepan of molten chocolate sat proudly in the store.
+Amongst the shelves of artisan chocolate at Paul A Young you’ll find a saucepan of molten chocolate sat proudly in the store.
 Grab a member of staff who will pour it into your own takeaway cup and top it up with your choice of spices.
 There’s sea salt, cinnamon, chilli or ginger.
 The world is your chocolate oyster!

 with a marshmallow blossoming flower.